Finding a Top Financial Advisor in Dallas, Texas

 Southern Wealth Management has been in the business of investment advisory and financial planning since 2005.
-The firm is a multi-family office operation that extends to Dallas, San Antonio and New Orleans.
+The firm, which is principally owned by Richard Jones, is a multi-family office operation that extends to Dallas, San Antonio and New Orleans.

 Southern Wealth Management states that advisors combine resources and skills from across its offices to provide clients with more access to investments and services.
 The company offers a variety of services from financial planning, estate planning and investment consulting to tax planning and business valuation.

-Unlike the previous two firms, True North Advisors’ client base is not comprised of a majority of high-net-worth individuals.
-Instead, it’s divided between individuals and high-net-worth individuals.
-That being said, for True North Advisors to take you on as a client, you’ll need a minimum of $1 million in investable assets.
+While True North Advisors’ client base is mostly high-net-worth individuals, it also serves a number of individuals without a high net worth, retirement plans and charitable organizations.
+That being said, for True North Advisors to take you on as a client, you’ll need a minimum of $5 million in investable assets.

-True North Advisors has been rated among the top independent wealth firms by authorities like Investment Advisors, Investment News and Barron’s.
+True North Advisors, which has no set account minimum, has been rated among the top independent wealth firms by authorities like Financial Times, AdvisoryHQ and D Magazine.

-True North Advisors, an employee-owned firm, was founded in 2005.
-The firm's founder and chief executive officer, Scott Wood, formed the firm on the belief that fee-based fee structures produce more impartial advice than commission-based fee structures.
-Its website claims that True North Advisors is one of the nation's first-fee-based firms.
+True North Advisors, an employee-owned firm, was founded in 2000.
+The firm's co-founder and CEO, Scott Wood, formed the firm on the belief that fee-only fee structures produce more impartial advice than commission-based fee structures.

 The firm’s portfolios tend to adhere to the philosophy of value investing.
 According to the company information, it considers niche opportunistic strategies within traditional and non-traditional asset classes.